 It is very important for you to remember that the Company has established blackout periods aimed at protecting you from unintentionally engaging in an illegal insider trading transaction.
 Nonetheless, blackout periods and related communications do not represent legal consultation, advice, or representation.
-It is your responsibility to comply with all requirements per this policy, securities laws and stock exchange requirements.
-You are free to personally consult with your legal counsel regarding your trading activities.
+It is your responsibility to comply with all requirements per this Policy, securities laws and stock exchange requirements whether the Company issues blackout period notices or not.
+As mentioned above, you are free to personally consult, out of your own account, with your legal counsel regarding your trading activities.

-If for a certain reason you would like purchase or sell securities during a blackout period, you must obtain two letters of prior written consent from any of the following individuals: the Chair of the Board, the Chief Executive Officer and the Chief Financial Officer.
+If for a certain reason you would like purchase or sell securities during a blackout period or Specific Blackout, you must obtain two letters of prior written consent from any of the following individuals: the Chair of the Board, the Chief Executive Officer and the Chief Financial Officer.
 Such permission is not guaranteed and shall only be granted in the case of unusual and exceptional circumstances.
 Unusual and exceptional circumstances may include the sale of securities in the case of severe financial hardship or where the timing of the sale is critical for significant tax planning purposes.